Sidon/Sidon.github.io/_posts/2016-7-19-data-visualization-week4.md

   + [Univariate for life](#univar2)
     + [descriptive statistics](#desc2)

-The explanatory and response variables, life expectancy and alcohol consumption respectively, arequantitative, thus are presented in a scatter graph.
+The explanatory and response variables, life expectancy and alcohol consumption respectively, are quantitative, thus are presented in a scatter graph.

 + [Scatterplot ](#scatter1)